-Over $1B worth of cocaine intercepted at Philadelphia port
+33K pounds of cocaine seized in one of biggest US drug busts

 In February, customs agents seized 3,200 pounds (1,451 kilograms) at the Port of New York and New Jersey with a street value estimated at $77 million.
 That was the largest cocaine bust at the ports since 1994.

-Associated Press photos of the seized ship in Philadelphia showed its name as MSC Gayane.
-Online ship trackers said it sails under the flag of Liberia and arrived in Philadelphia after 5 a.m.
+Online ship trackers said the vessel seized in Philadelphia, named MSC Gayane, sails under the flag of Liberia and arrived in Philadelphia after 5 a.m.
 Monday.
 The ship’s previous ports of call were the Bahamas on June 31, Panama on June 9, Peru on May 24 and Colombia on May 19, records show.

 Federal authorities say Colombia is the primary supplier of cocaine to the U.S.